 That being said, I am also the first author in RT history to get a one star rating- they used to only go down to three stars.
 As my luck would have it, they dropped all the way down to a 1 the very month my first book was published.

 I’ve never once finaled for a Rita.
 The closest I came was an anthology I was in where every writer in it finaled, but me.

 I only bring it up to show that careers aren’t perfect.

 I live my life by one principal.
 Do no harm.

 Unfortunately, others don’t share that and in this industry, we come across them a lot.
 But don’t you dare let them win.
 Don’t let them hurt you or stop you from going after your dream.
-The one thing I learned from my family is that there are people out there who can never be happy for someone else.
-They’re only happy when they spread misery and attack others.
+The one thing I learned in my life is that there are people out there who can never be happy for someone else.
+They’re only happy when they spread misery and attack with no real reason.

-I could go on all day about writers who have tried to ruin me.
-I have been plagiarized, betrayed by people I thought were my friends, and very publicly ridiculed and attacked by some of the biggest writers in the business for no reason whatsoever.
+I could go on all day about writers and other enemies who have tried to ruin me.
+I have been plagiarized, accused of witchcraft–seriously, betrayed by people I thought were my closest friends and family, and very publicly ridiculed and attacked by some of the biggest writers in the business for no reason whatsoever.